OpenLineage/OpenLineage/proxy/README.md

 # OpenLineage Proxy Backend (openlineage-proxy)

-Direct your OpenLineage events to a Kafka Topic.
-If the Kafka properties are not set up, the events are printed to the console (stdout).
+Proxy OpenLineage events to one or more event streams.
+By default, events are logged to the console.

 ## Requirements